-We adhere to high standards in which we accept responsibility for conducting ourselves as moral rational professionals who are accountable stewards and ethical in our practices as art therapists and art therapy educators.
+We adhere to high standards in which we accept responsibility for conducting ourselves as moral, rational professionals who are accountable stewards and ethical in our practices.

-We value self-awareness and the capacity for reflection as intrinsic to effective art therapy practice and professional identity development.
+We value self-awareness and the capacity for reflection as intrinsic to effective clinical practice and professional identity development.
 We strive to maintain these attributes within ourselves and to instill them in our students.

-- Encourage students to develop an innovative, professional, ethical, and culturally responsive approach to art therapy and counseling through academic inquiry and personal art making and self-reflection for self-awareness.
+- Encourage students to develop an innovative, professional, ethical, research minded, and culturally responsive approach to art therapy and counseling through academic inquiry and personal art making and self-reflection for self-awareness.

 - Student, by fostering personal and professional discovery and development with the skills to become life-long learners.